guptakaran11/grasskode-website/content/post/travel/sea-cambodia-siemreap.md

 **Kbal Spean**

-Next, we were taken to [Kbal Spean](https://en.wikipedia.org/wiki/Kbal_Spean), which is famous as a "waterfall".
-It is much more than that, with a decorated riverbed.
+Next, we were taken to [Kbal Spean](https://en.wikipedia.org/wiki/Kbal_Spean), which is famous as a *waterfall*.
+It is much more than just a waterfall though.
+The entire riverbed is decorated with motifs and carvings in the stones.
 However, we did not know this and ended up doing an aimless 3 km hike.
 Deva and I were loudly discussing software architecture to the apparent displeasure of anyone who happened to cross our way. 😾

 <p class="postimg">
 	<img src="https://c1.staticflickr.com/3/2934/32880511040_5ed3c2ffe4.jpg" alt="kbal-spean-1">